RolandVyens/Industrial-AOV-Connector/README.md

 Update Log:
 2024.2.11: version 1.1.0

-1. In blender conversion of motion vector pass, to use in nuke, simply add a vector blur node and choose "Arnold" preset.
+1. In blender conversion of motion vector pass, to use in nuke, simply shuffle vector pass to motion, then add a vector blur node and choose "Arnold" preset.

 2. Make all conversion nodes collapse by default